mozilla/remote-settings/docs/client-specifications.rst

 Environment Switching
 '''''''''''''''''''''

-Clients MAY offer a convenient way to switch before DEV, STAGE, or PROD environments, in order to facilitate the work of QA teams.
+Clients MAY offer a convenient way to switch between DEV, STAGE, or PROD environments, in order to facilitate the work of QA teams.

 Clients SHOULD use PROD by default.
-And for security reasons, they must be some protection in place to prevent users to switch environments.
+And for security reasons, there must be some protection in place to prevent users to switch environments.

 Signature Verification